Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects.rst

     Can't these syntax rules be changed?

 C++ is a very history-rich language (40+ years) and it also takes backwards compatibility very seriously.
 C++ inherited a lot from C, including some of its grammar design flaws.
 Still, it wouldn't be in a place it is today if the language did not appear as an alternative to then very fast growing C. Many of past problems did get "fixed" in C++11 **without breaking backwards compatibility** by adding more alternative subgrammars.
 This of course spawned a lot of corner cases so if you want some laugh, watch the 7min talk `CppCon 2018: Timur Doumler "Can I has grammar?" <https://www.youtube.com/watch?v=tsG95Y-C14k>`_.

+Don't be intimitated by the C declaration grammar.
+Majority of C++ code uses types which are very easy to read.
+The ones that aren't easily readable have multiple ways to workaround it such as type name aliases.

 Assignment
 ##########